Inherited a house and unsure what to do?

 What fees and commissions should I expect when I sell my house?

 When you sell your inherited house to The Pro Home Buyer, there are no fees or commissions.
-We buy the house directly from you and take on any fees involved in closing the deal.
+I buy the house directly from you and take on any fees involved in closing the deal.

 How long does it take to sell an inherited house in Massachusetts?